WWII bomb disposal operation in Paris causes hours of travel chaos and Eurostar line closure

 “It’s the hen do without the hen!” she said.
 “We’re very upset, but it’s so out of our control.”

-Another traveler, Lee Bailey, said Eurostar offered him a free rebooking or a refund, and an apology, but no compensation.

-“I’d like to go to a Michelin (starred) restaurant in Paris on their dime, but that’s not happening, apparently,” he told Sky News.

-Eurostar said it “sincerely apologizes for the disruption and understands the inconvenience this may cause."
+Eurostar said that it “sincerely apologizes for the disruption and understands the inconvenience this may cause."

-Workers laboring overnight on a bridge-replacement project spotted the half-ton bomb before dawn Friday, after it was found by an earth-moving machine at a depth of about 2 meters (six feet), between train tracks to the north of the Gare du Nord station, in the Seine-Saint Denis region that borders northern Paris, the national rail operator SNCF said.
+Workers laboring overnight on a bridge-replacement project spotted the rust-eaten, dirt-covered bomb before dawn Friday, after it was found by an earth-moving machine at a depth of about two meters (six feet), between train tracks to the north of Gare du Nord, national rail operator SNCF said.

 Bomb disposal services arrived within the hour and set up a 200-meter security perimeter, later extended to 500 meters.
-Tabarot said that 300 police officers worked to secure the area.
+Pezron, the police lab director, said that the bomb could have exploded had it been struck accidentally with workers' tools or shaken too vigorously.

-When morning rush-hour travelers later started arriving at Gare du Nord to catch trains, they were greeted by bright-red signs warning of disruptions, lines of passengers seeking information and ticket-exchanges, and barriers blocking access to the Eurostar terminal.
+Morning rush-hour travelers arriving at Gare du Nord to catch trains were greeted by bright-red signs warning of disruptions, lines of passengers seeking information and ticket exchanges, and barriers blocking access to the Eurostar terminal.

 Bombs left over from the battles fought in France and its skies in both world wars are regularly unearthed, even more than a century later, although it's rare that they cause such widespread disruption in people-packed Paris.